biopython/biopython.github.io/wiki/BioSQL.md

 pip install mysql-connector-python
 ```

-In the examples below the driver name used is the one for Python 2 (`"MySQLdb"`).
-If you use Python 3, remember to replace it with `"mysql.connector"`.

 It will also be important to have perl (to run some of the setup
 scripts).
 Again, on a Debian or Ubuntu Linux machine try this: